Code-Institute-Submissions/rempire18-moneybranch_JanResub/README.md

 # Animation

 Talking about animation, a trick told by my mentor to tilt the social media icon sideways.
 I thought it was cool.
+A simple change of color size is also applied to the money tree links.

 # Wireframes